Randy-chou/offline-budget-tracker/README.md

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Features
-From a user perspective, Workout Tracker allows for the viewing of a current workout.
-It also allows you to add cardio or resistance exercises to a current workout.
-Once a workout is completed, you can start a new workout to add exercises too.
-Workouts are stored serverside and users can visit a dashboard to view weight and duraiton statistics about the past seven workouts.
+Budget tracker allows you to input and display past financial data.
+If internet connection is lost, users can continue to use the app.
+Any data entered while offline is uploaded to the online database upon regaining internet connection.
 ## How to Contribute
 N/A
 ## Tests